Theories that explain “How to draw the interaction between light and glass surfaces” are complex and can take a lot of time to fully explain.

 3. The illuminated surface

-Error: Note the presence of a curved line that cuts an area in half.
+Spot of error: Note the presence of a curved line that cuts an area in half.
 That is, in fact, part of the original ellipse of the sketch.
 I made the mistake of beginning my sketch with overly heavy lines.

 4. The background elements